cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 <strong class="alert-header">Core Concept</strong>

-Each method documents its behavior with assertions - such as how it retries or waits for assertions to pass.
+Each command documents its behavior with assertions - such as how it retries or waits for assertions to pass.

 </Alert>